tanner-houston/tanner-houston.github.io/about.md

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

 As a hobby, Tanner enjoys spending time outdoors, working out, and keeping up with all things Formula 1.
-He lives in Watertown, MA with his beautiful wife, two huskies, 2 cats, and a tortoise named Marlow.
+He lives in Watertown, MA with his beautiful wife, two huskies legend & Nora, two cats Corbin & Malcolm, and a tortoise named Marlow.

 *Thank You for reading!*